lalantham/Facebook-File-Uploader/README.md

 - Language: Python
 - Modules: Selenium

-Original Creator Of This Script: shashika555 [GitHub Pages](https://github.com/shashika555).
+Original Creator Of This Script: [shashika555](https://github.com/shashika555).
 All Credits for Original Creator.